-Here at ChoreMonster, you know we are big fans of reading.
-We’ve focused on encouraging kids to read and recommended reading to your kids aloud.
+Here at FamilyTech, you know we are big fans of reading.
+We’ve focused on encouraging kids to read and recommended reading to your kids out loud.
 And we’ve even reviewed a bunch of kid’s books here on our blog as well.

-But today, I wanted to take the time to recommend a book about parenting.
-It’s not brand new, but it came across my radar late last year and I found it to be a great read.
+But today, we wanted to take the time to recommend a book about parenting.
+It’s not brand new, but it came across our radar late last year, and we found it to be a great read.
 The book is All Joy And No Fun: The Paradox of Modern Parenthood.

-I picked up ‘All Joy’ because it sounded like a great title.
-I know I’m not alone in trying to negotiate the conflict between a deep love for my children and a constant obligation to their well being.
+The title of ‘All Joy’ drew us in.
+It’s not easy to try to negotiate the conflict between a deep love for our kids and a constant obligation to their well being.
 Author Jennifer Senior states that “children are the last binding obligation in a culture that asks for almost no other permanent commitments at all.”

 The book looks into the history of parenting, and points out that in the past twenty or thirty years, kids have gone “from being our employees to our bosses.”
-This is in part due to the fact that parenting is constantly changing.
+This is in part because parenting is continually changing.
 What are we responsible to do for our kids?
 While that seems like an easy answer, it’s not for many.
 Whether it’s dealing with picky eaters, practice schedules, or school stuff, it’s obvious that our kids run the show in more ways than we are willing to admit.

 What parents can agree on, whatever their approach, is that it’s “for the child’s sake, and the child’s alone.
 Parents no longer raise children for the family’s sake or that of the broader world.